zowe/docs-site/docs/user-guide/install-zowe-pswi-deployment.md

 As you complete the deployment checklist, be sure to make the following selections:
     1. Specify the properties for this deployment (name, description, and optional category).
     2. Select the software to deploy.
-    For this step, select the **Portable Software Instance** button and select your package.
+    For this step, select **Portable Software Instance** and select your package.
     3. Select the objective for this deployment to indicate where and how you want to install the selected portable software instance.
     For this step, indicate that you want to create a software instance and specify the global zone CSI and the system where the target software instance will reside.
     4. Check for missing SYSMODs and view missing SYSMOD reports.